fuller-inc/bqx/README.rst

 BQX fires its power especially on making LONG and NESTED query.
 BigQuery doesn't accept two or more queries at once so user has to make views or make terribly nested query.
 BQX's features help you make long query preserving high readability.
-See samples for its features and usage.
+See example for its features and usage.

 Requirements
 ------------